thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 In comparison, tutorials give your users hands-on experience with your product so that they can understand key concepts about your product in a more practical context.
 Hands-on learning often helps learners gain a deeper understanding of the product by helping them see how they can use a tool to accomplish a task they care about.

+## Helpful tips when writing your tutorial

+* Keep your tutorial focused.
+If needed, include links to other pieces of documentation that explain concepts or terms in more depth.
+* Lengthy tutorials can overwhelm users.
+Consider condensing or removing steps or reevaluating the scope of the tutorial.
+* If users will copy and paste code samples, make sure they include the following:
+  * Any required `import` or `using` statements
+  * Code comments that explain what the code does

 ## About the tutorial template

 This tutorial can be used in one of two ways: